Baryogenesis and gravitational waves in the Zee-Babu Model: GW production from EWPT in the Zee-Babu model

-According to the Table \ref{omegah}, as $S$ increases, $v_b$ increases.
-So the radius of bubbles expressed in Eq. (\ref{radiusvb}) also increases.
-We next look at the first and last columns of the Table \ref{omegah}, as the temperature decreases, $v_b$ increases again, which tells us that as the temperature decreases the radius of bubbles increases, or the velocity of the walls of bubbles increases, leads to the thickness of the walls can be reduced.
+According to Table \ref{omegah}, as $S$ increases, $v_b$ increases.
+So the radius of bubbles expressed in Eq.~(\ref{radiusvb}) also increases.
+We next look at the first and last columns of Table \ref{omegah}, as the temperature decreases, $v_b$ increases again, which tells us that as the temperature decreases the radius of bubbles increases, or the velocity of the walls of bubbles increases, leads to the thickness of the walls can be reduced.
 This was also commented earlier, when observing the values of the two free parameters $a$ and $b$.

-As the temperature decreases, from the Tables \ref{decoupling_table} and \ref{omegah} with Eq.(\ref{radiusvb}), the sphaleron energy increases so the sphaleron rate decreases, consequently the number of bubbles also decreases.
+As the temperature decreases, from Tables \ref{decoupling_table} and \ref{omegah} with Eq.~(\ref{radiusvb}), the sphaleron energy increases so the sphaleron rate decreases, consequently the number of bubbles also decreases.

-According to the figures \ref{cl-2-3d}, we see that $\Om h^2$ increases when $S$ is greater than $1$ but not yet in the range $10^{-12}-10^{-10}$ and the value of $\al $ increases linearly with $S$.
-So in the model under consideration, the phase transition strength should be around $3.6$, $\al $ would have a value in the range of $1$.
+According to Figs.~\ref{cl-2-3d}, we see that $\Om h^2$ increases when $S$ is greater than $1$ but not yet in the range $10^{-12}-10^{-10}$ and the value of $\al $ increases linearly with $S$.
+So in the model under consideration, the phase transition strength should be around $3.6$ in the no daisy-loop case (or $S=3.6\times 0.95=3.42$ with daisy loops), $\al$ would have a value in the range of $1$.
 The last, we conclude that, with the strength of phase transition of about $3.6$, this model shows that the gravitational wave energy density is within the observable region of the LISA.
-But the maximum strength in the model under consideration is only about $2.4$, so that the error of the effective potential does not exceed 5\% \cite{5percent}.
+But the maximum strength in the model under consideration is only about $2.4$.

+According to Fig.~\ref{gwf1}, the frequency ranges from $2\times 10^{-5}$ Hz to $1.2\times 10^{-4}$ Hz, the value of sensitivity of proposed GW is the largest.
+The future space-based GW interferometers LISA \cite{Seoane}, DECIGO \cite{kawamura,kudoh} and BBO \cite{harry} has the better sensitivity of proposed GW interferometers as indicated in Table \ref{dulieu}.

+From Table \ref{dulieu} and our calculation results, in the future DECIGO can capture the gravitational wave signals generated from EWPT in this model, as see in Fig.~\ref{gwfdecigo}.

+According to Figs.~\ref{gwfdelisa} and \ref{gwfbbo}, the LISA detectors may detect the GW of EWPT in the frequency range of 2 mHz but the BBO detectors can not.